-Nifty 50 is one of the benchmark indices that represents the Indian stock market globally.
-It consists of India's top 50 traded companies listed on the NSE and is the flagship of the NSE.
-Let's understand Nifty, how it is calculated, and how it works.
+The Nifty 50 is the benchmark index of the NSE, representing the Indian stock market globally.
+It comprises India's top 50 traded companies, listed on the NSE, and is the flagship of the NSE.
+In this article, let's understand what the Nifty is, how it is calculated, what the stocks in the Nifty 50 are, and how it works.

-The Nifty also called the CNX Nifty or the Nifty 50, was launched in 1996 and managed by NSE Indices Limited, one of the NSE's subsidiaries.
+The Nifty, also called the CNX Nifty or the Nifty 50, was launched in 1996 and is managed by NSE Indices Limited, one of the NSE's subsidiaries.
 It is a popular barometer for evaluating the stock market's performance.
-For instance, if the stock market was up today, it usually means the Nifty 50 was up today.
+For instance, if the stock market is up today, it usually means the Nifty 50 was up today.

 The stocks that comprise the Nifty 50 are well-established companies with a global footprint, such as: